Where are the Best public Swimming Pools near me?

 Sunday 12pm – 6pm

 With all these great pools around town, the hardest part will be deciding which one to try first!
-We also like to inform Plano Moms about pool safety.

-Please see our following Top 5 Safety Tips for Pools and Swimming:
+Please see our following Top 5 Safety Tips for Pools and Swimming

 Swimming can be a fun summer activity for children of all ages.
 Playing in the public pool or at the community water park can provide the opportunity for quality family time with your kids.
 Sadly, thousands of children die or are injured each year in preventable swimming accidents.